sundev207/MERN-stack-CMS/README.md

 MERN-stack-CMS can be modified and now be used to create your awesome and fast single-page application.
-Consider supporting MERN-stack-CMS with a notice about your suggestion if you want to see some improvement.
+Consider supporting MERN-stack-CMS with a notice about your suggestion and the feature that you want to implement if you want to see some improvement.
 Here are the ways to show some support: